kolplattformen/skolplattformen/README.md

 This initiative is started by frustrated parents and we have no affiliation with Stockholm Stad.
 We just want to find and read our newsletters a little bit easier and register sick-leave more convenient.

-If you are offended by this initiative, please don't - we come in peas.
+If you are offended by this initiative, please don't - we come in peace.

 # Contributors